SustainableCommunityDevelopmentHub/portal/README.md

         bash scripts/start-portal.sh

+3. Open the elasticsearch config file with your editor of choice (the commands below are for vim)

+        sudo vim /etc/elasticsearch/elasticsearch.yml

+4. Add the following lines to the bottom of the file if they do not exist.

+        http.cors.enabled: true
+        http.cors.allow-origin: "*"

+5. If there are any other `http.cors` lines at the bottom of the file, delete them.

-3. *In the docker container,* login as user 'getty' (pw "getty321"), navigate to project directory, and start the development web server.
+6. *In the docker container,* login as user 'getty' (pw "getty321"), navigate to project directory, and start the development web server.

           login getty
           cd portal
-          npm run init-es
           npm start

 If ES is already intialized, you can just run `npm start`, which will also launch ES.

-4. The application should now be running on port 8000.
+5. The application should now be running on port 8000.
 You can now edit code in the project file *on your host machine* with your editor of choice.

 In your host, open your browser to (http://local.portal.dev:8000), or, if you have not updated your `etc/hosts` file, (http://192.168.99.100:8000).
 Doublecheck that this is the correct IP address of your docker machine.
 You can do this by typing (in your host) `docker-machine ip <my-docker-machine-name>`.
 The default docker machine is named 'default', and the default IP address is as above.